iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.5.3/report.md

 > In a word "FRUSTRATING" one minute it works.
 The next nothing.
 Tried reinstall and it just sits there "pending " for the last hour and nothing.
 NOT USER FRIENDLY typical geek app and NO support.<br> :date: __2021-01-21 05:10:49__

 > Great idea.
 Could open app but nothing else, no registration, no login, app unresponsive.
 Sad face.<br> :date: __2021-01-19 03:47:25__

-> Never works<br> :date: __2021-01-15 00:50:22__

-> I have been trying now for 2 days (at different times) to download this app without success ...dont know what else I can do ...it doesn't work as easy as others so looks like a manual check in is the only option ...not good !!<br> :date: __2021-01-13 21:52:54__

-> Total waste, every other state uses an internet portal rather than wasting money on a useless app<br> :date: __2021-01-08 03:03:58__